grame-cncm/guidolib/doc/server/source/options.rst

 		*default value*: 8000

+	- ``--initfile``
+		the location of the (optional) server initiation file.
+See the sample init file guidohttpdserver.ini in the GUIDO source for inspiration.

+		*default value*: A file called guidohttpdserver.ini in the directory of the executable.

 	- ``--daemon``
 		used with nohup to make this run as a daemon.
 Daemon-like behavior can be achieved with the options below: